Trust but Verify - Cover

 Around two pm, I heard a knock on my door.
 I looked up, and there was my pal Lawrence, still looking embarrassed.

-“You wish to tell me your involvement in this cloak-and-dagger adventure, my friend?”
+“You want to tell me your involvement in this cloak-and-dagger adventure, my friend?”
 I inquired, a bit peeved.

-“I didn’t have a choice in the matter,” he lamented.
+“I didn’t have a say in the matter,” he lamented.
 “The higher-ups ordered me to make the introductions and then step aside.”

-“OK, But I don’t have to like it.
+“OK, I don’t like being forced into something.
 Depending on the outcome of this, I will decide if I want to avail myself to the FBI in the future.”

 “I understand,” said Lawrence.

-“Now I’m in need of your skills.
-I need a handgun that is concealable and difficult to detect without a pat down.
-I am afraid with those bungling fools in charge, I’ll be forced to provide for my own protection.””
+“Lawrence, I’m in need of your skills.
+I need a handgun that is difficult to detect without a patdown.
+I am afraid that with them in charge, I’ll be forced to provide for my own protection.”

-We arranged to visit a gun store frequented by he and other FBI agents on the following Saturday.
+We arranged to visit a gun store frequented by him and other FBI agents on the following Saturday.
 He stated he knew the business had competent yet discreet salespeople.

 That Saturday morning, Karen and I went to Lawrence and Camilla’s apartment.
 Lawrence drove us an hour south and west of Chicago to a small, unassuming gun shop.
 Karen stayed with Camilla to practice the dark arts of kitchen wizardry, better known as cooking.

-After trying several small-caliber handguns, both American and European-made, The Walther PPK was the best solution.
+After shooting several small-caliber handguns, both American and European-made, it was determined the Walther PPK was the best solution.
 Ian Fleming knew what he was talking about when he had James Bond carry one.
 The resident armorer/gunsmith took over from the sales associate.
 He asked me a series of questions.
 After noting my wants and needs, the smith went into the back room for several minutes and then returned with a PPK.
 He had me dry-fire it to see if I liked the trigger.
 It was near-perfect.
 The smith had me follow him into the bowels of the building to an indoor range the store kept.
-I was to fire several magazines of .380ACP ammunition to see if I felt comfortable with it and could hit my target.
+The gunsmith wanted me to fire several magazines of .380ACP ammunition to see if I felt comfortable with it and could hit my target.
 After the second magazine, I placed the pistol on the counter and gave the armorer the thumbs up.
 I had found my newest, most favorite handgun.

 We went back to the showroom with the armorer in the lead.
 So far, the shopping experience has pleased me.
 I hoped it did not come with a huge price tag.
 The salesperson asked how I planned to carry my pistol selection.
 I informed him I did not have a preferred carry method.
 He assured me that we would find the best carry option for me.
 After trying different options, we settled on a shoulder holster.
 The inside of the waistband was almost as good.
 I couldn’t decide which one I wanted, so I decided to buy both.
 “These people know their business,” I thought.
 I was glad Lawrence suggested coming here.